-HAWTHORNE (CNS) - Hawthorne-based SpaceX will attempt tonight to launch another batch of internet satellites into orbit, using a rocket that has already been deployed in a half-dozen missions.
+HAWTHORNE (CNS) - Hawthorne-based SpaceX will attempt to launch another batch of internet satellites into orbit tonight, using a rocket that has already flown a half-dozen missions.

-SpaceX has revolutionized the industry through its system of recovering the first-stage boosters of its signature Falcon 9 rockets for reuse, slashing the costs of future missions.
+The company has revolutionized the spaceflight industry through its system of recovering the first-stage boosters of its signature Falcon 9 rockets for reuse, slashing the costs of future missions.

 It will be the 16th launch of satellites for the Starlink service, pushing the array to nearly 1,000 satellites overall.
 Initial plans for the array call for as many as 12,000 satellites, with more than 40,000 ultimately envisioned for the full system.

 The Starlink system is designed to provide low-cost internet access in traditionally underserved areas around the world.
 The service was initially being tested by some SpaceX employees, and a public beta test – whimsically dubbed a “Better Than Nothing Beta'' test -- began last month.
 Last week, SpaceX began providing the service to parts of southern Canada following a regulatory agreement with the Canadian government.

 In October, SpaceX finalized a deal with a school district in Texas to use the Starlink array to provide internet service to students and families who currently have no or limited online access.
 Under the agreement, 45 households in the Ector County Independent School District will receive high-speed internet access early next year.
 As the Starlink satellite system continues to expand, another 90 families in the district will begin receiving the internet service later in the year.